syncfusion/blazor-docs/src/popups/dialog/draggable.md

----
-title: "Blazor Modal Dialog | Changing the position using Draggable"
-component: "Dialog"
-description: "This section explains about draggable modal dialog which allows changing its position dynamically using drag-and-drop through its header."
----

 # Draggable

 The Dialog supports to `drag` within its target container by grabbing the Dialog header, which allows the user to reposition the Dialog dynamically.